dudeNumber4/powershell-time-tracker/README.md

 * **ClockGetTimeStamp** Useful for getting a timestamp to pass directly to SqLite when querying the DB directly.  $days param is days to add to [now] and will usually be negative.

 ### Configure
-* SqlLite package
+* SqlLite package (mentioned in dependencies).
-	* TO DO:
-	* Remove the existing dll (or move it)
-	* Install-Package System.Data.SQLite.Core
-	* Change the script to add type from nuget source... somehow
+  * There is no doubt a proper way to load this dependency dynamically from wherever it's "installed" by nuget, but it's manual now.
-* Grab the nuget package mentioned in dependencies.
+  * Install the nuget package mentioned in dependencies:
+    * In powershell: `Install-Package Stub.System.Data.SQLite.Core.NetFramework`
+      * If this fails, you probably need to set nuget as a package source:
+      * `Find-PackageProvider -Name NuGet | Install-PackageProvider -Force`
+      * `Register-PackageSource -Name nuget.org -Location https://www.nuget.org/api/v2 -ProviderName NuGet`
+    * Find the path where that was installed.
+For me: `C:\Program Files\PackageManagement\NuGet\Packages`
-* Set the path to that nuget package in function load-sqllite-type.
+  * Set the path to that nuget package (the .dll within the package) in function `load-sqllite-type`.
-* Set the path to TimeTracker.db (starter database included in this repo) in function get-open-connection.
+* Set the path to TimeTracker.db (starter database included in this repo) in function `get-open-connection`.
 If you ever need to recreate that database, it just has one table:
   * `create table Table1(DateTimeIn int, DateTimeOut int, Hours real, Comment varchar(512));`
 * Add TimeTracker.psm1 to PowerShell profile.
 To configure a profile and reference a separate psm1 file, see this old post (which is still relevant for PowerShell Core) https://codejournal.blogspot.com/2018/08/using-powershell-as-command-alias-runner.html.
 For redirecting to a file in a location of your choice, see https://stackoverflow.com/questions/5095509/is-it-possible-to-change-the-default-value-of-profile-to-a-new-value (see Root Loop's answer).
 * Test configuration by opening powershell and calling the ClockStatus function.